theBeginner86/mlops-learnings/ML/README.md

 Ray is a distributed computing framework that helps you scale your machine learning applications across multiple CPUs or GPUs.
 It provides simple APIs for parallel and distributed Python applications.

+Try out [RayDeployment](./RayDeployment.ipynb) notebook to understand how to deploy a model using Ray Serve.

 ### MLflow

 MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
 It supports experiment tracking, reproducibility, and deployment of models from various ML libraries.

+Try out [MLFlow](./MLFlow.ipynb) notebook to understand how to track experiments and deploy models using MLflow.

 ### Optuna

 Optuna is an automatic hyperparameter optimization framework.
 It simplifies the process of finding optimal hyperparameters for machine learning models using state-of-the-art algorithms.

+Try out [Optuna](./Optuna.ipynb) notebook to understand how to optimize hyperparameters using Optuna.

 ### DVC (Data Version Control)

 DVC is an open-source version control system for data science and machine learning projects.
 It helps you manage datasets, models, and experiments with Git-like commands.

+Try out [DVC](./DVC.ipynb) notebook to understand how to version datasets and models using DVC.

 ### LIME (Local Interpretable Model-agnostic Explanations)